 Erroneous Equipment Names

-Hetzer (baiter) is applied to the Jagdpanzer 38.
+The name Hetzer is usually used to refer to the Jagdpanzer 38.
 Hetzer was, however, the official suggestive name for the E-10, not the Jagdpanzer 38.
 The origin of the confusion is most likely a meeting with the Czechoslovak staff at Škoda, during which the E-10 was also mentioned.
 The name continued to be used incorrectly by some units throughout the war.

-Brummbär (an untranstable word, roughly meaning "growler") was never an official suggestive name for the Sturmpanzer.
+Brummbär was never an official suggestive name for the Sturmpanzer.
 It was most likely a nickname with certain German units, which was carried over into post-war from Allied interrogation reports.
 Incidentally, the Sturmpanzer was never called Sturmpanzer IV.

 To add to the confusion, US authors translate Königstiger into King Tiger, while British authors translate it into Royal Tiger.
 Neither translation is accurate, though; the German word Königstiger is the word for the Panthera Tigris Tigris, or Bengal Tiger.

-The word Zwischenlösung means interrim solution.
-It was never a suggestive name for the Panzer IV/70 (A), but merely indicated that the vehicle was an interrim solution.
+The word Zwischenlösung means interim solution.
+It was never a suggestive name for the Panzer IV/70 (A), but merely indicated that the vehicle was an interim solution.
 It was used in early post-war publications because the real name of the vehicle was not know, and never subsequently corrected.

 The cast mantlets for the Sturmgeschütz III Ausf.
 G and other vehicles was called Topfblende (pot mantlet), not Saukopfblende (pig's head mantlet).